 How does a Stem Cell Transplant cure a disease?

 In this procedure, the patient receives healthy blood-forming cells to replace the defective ones.
 The patient’s stem cells can become defective or non-functional either due to a disease or radiation.

 The newly inserted cells perform the function of duplication as well as growth and development of the blood cells.
 This helps in compensating for any decrease and loss of these cells due to any reason.
 As a result, the body can return back to its normal state.

 How are the Cells obtained?

-As we have seen, when we say Haematopoietic Stem cell Transplant, which is obtained from the peripheral blood.
-Weeks before the procedure, patient is given various “growth factors” to stimulate the production of these blood-forming cells in bone marrow and move into circulation faster.
+As we have seen, when we say Haematopoietic Stem cell Transplant, we mean the stem cells which are obtained from the peripheral blood.
+Weeks before the procedure, the patient is given various “growth factors” to stimulate the production of these blood-forming cells in bone marrow and move into circulation faster.

 To extract the cells, an intravenous or IV tube is inserted in the donor’s arm.
 It is attached to a machine which performs the function of separating the stem cells from the blood and then collecting it.
 The rest of the blood is then sent back into the body via the same IV.
 The process may take a few hours and sometimes more than one sitting.

 What are different types of Stem Cell Transplants?